codejake/codejake/README.md

 - 📈 SQL
 - 🧑‍🤝‍🧑 Active Directory

-I've also dabbled with Ruby (regular and Rails), Swift, Objective C, and so on.
+I've also used with Ruby (regular and Rails), Swift, Objective C, and so on.

 Despite being a "UNIX Guy", I used to do some Windows stuff, long ago!

-- Did a ton of C#/.net/ASP.NET, primarily building backend management websites and low-level LDAP code (most of System.DirectoryServices didn't exist back then)
+- I once did a ton of C#/.net/ASP.NET, primarily building backend management websites and low-level LDAP code (most of System.DirectoryServices didn't exist back then)
 - Wrote misc apps, including video game "trainers" in C++ (MFC, etc) 😎
 - Some NT kernel programming (NT 4 and 2000 era) 👴🏻
 - Built business apps in Visual Basic and Access back in the 1990s. 😅